 Does this policy apply to part time, temporary, and contracted workers?

-All part-time and temporary employees are required to be fully vaccinated against COVID-19 including part-time contracted workers in dining services.
+All part-time and temporary employees are required to have been fully vaccinated and receive a booster shot including contracted workers in dining services.

 To request a medical exemption, you must submit acceptable and sufficiently detailed documentation from an appropriate medical provider stating that you are unable to receive the vaccine and the medical reasoning for the exemption.